predictive-analytics-lab/NIBRS/README.md

 There are two main sections of this repository:

     - The SQL queries which operate on the NIBRS database.
-    - The Python code which utilizies this extracted data.
+    - The Python code which utilizes this extracted data.

 ## Installation